aditya0497/e-commerce/README.md

 - Increment or decrement product quantities in the cart
 - Checkout with discount code validation
 - Admin functionality for generating discount codes and viewing orders (might be useful for future implementations)
+- The nth order is currently configurable in the mock backend service file.
+For now, I have given a value of 2 to demo.

 ## Deployed on vercel environment
 The link to the vercel environment for live working is available on repo